StarRocks/starrocks/docs/table_design/Data_distribution.md

 The partitioning method divides a partition into multiple buckets.
 Data in a bucket is referred as a tablet.

-Bucketing Method: StarRocks supports [random bucketing](#random-bucketing-since-v31) (from v3.1) and [hash bucketing](#hash-bucketing).
+The supported bucketing methods are [random bucketing](#random-bucketing-since-v31) (from v3.1) and [hash bucketing](#hash-bucketing).

 - Random bucketing: When creating a table or adding partitions, you do not need to set a bucketing key.
 Data within the same partition is randomly distributed into different buckets.

 - Hash Bucketing: When creating a table or adding partitions, you need to specify a bucketing key.
 Data within the same partition is divided into buckets based on the bucketing key, and rows with the same value in the bucketing key are assigned to the corresponding and unique bucket.

-Number of Buckets: By default, StarRocks automatically sets the number of buckets (from v2.5.7).
+The number of buckets: By default, StarRocks automatically sets the number of buckets (from v2.5.7).
 And you can also manually set the number of buckets.
 For more information, please refer to [determining the number of buckets](#determine-the-number-of-buckets).

 ## Create and manage partitions